Singapore warns of worst economic contraction since independence

 Singapore has ordered the closure of most businesses, advised people to stay at home, and banned large gatherings.
 While officials say they may start relaxing the rules from early June, many restrictions will remain in place.

-Deputy Prime Minister Heng Swee Keat, who is also the finance minister, is expected to announce fresh support measures in an address to parliament later Tuesday.
+Deputy Prime Minister Heng Swee Keat, who is also the finance minister, announced in parliament the new package largely aimed at helping companies save jobs.

-That would be in addition to previous packages totalling Sg$60 billion ($42 billion), which are being paid for by using the country’s massive reserves.
+The government has so far earmarked more than Sg$90 billion, or 20 percent of GDP, to cushion the economic fallout from the virus, which has infected over 32,000 people in the city-state, the highest in Southeast Asia.

+“It has been an unprecedented crisis that is still changing rapidly,” Heng said, adding Singapore has the “fiscal resources to mount this response”.

 “Singapore is a small and open economy whose trade is three times the size of GDP.
 The sharp contractions are a reflection of its external vulnerability,” he told AFP.